What is SD Card

 Step 1: Download Bitwar Data Recovery and install it to PC.

-Step 2: Select the SD card where data lost.
+Step 2: Select the SD card where data is lost.

 Step 3: Select a scan mode and file type.